Are you listening? Then you need to show me.

 Your tone absolutely matters when using rejoinders.

 I encourage you to pay attention how native speakers use rejoinders and start creating a list of your own and writing down the tone used.
-(Learn more about how to use tone in conversation.)
+(Learn more about how to use intonation in conversation.)

 Rejoinders are an interesting way to participate in the conversation without focusing too much attention on the words that you need to say.